Our Virtual Dialogue – Background

 We can’t do that project at Bessie Smith again given how Tennessee has become a new hot spot for COVID-19.
 And an ongoing Black-Jewish dialogue in person isn’t feasible.
 But cultural exchanges and dialogue are both doable virtually.
 And that’s what I propose for us, and others, who want to re-initiate connections and relationships between the African American and Jewish communities.
 If not, then when.
 If not us, then who?

-We are initiating a monthly Zoom dialogue.
-We will follow the protocols of healthy communication about race relations.
-See Chattanooga 2.0 (CLICK) for CBS Video
+Note: We follow the protocols of healthy communication about race relations as defined by Chattanooga 2.0 (CLICK) for CBS Video